Reliability Data 11 min read Updated 19 Jan 2026 at 12:57

 Manufacturer Pass Rate Rank Tests Analysed

-The verdict: Toyota maintains a lead among competitors, while Mazda sits at #42.
-However, newer Mazda models significantly outperform this average.
+The verdict: Kia maintains a lead among competitors, while Mazda sits at #128.

 Best Mazda Models by MOT Pass Rate